mcp-gsheets-integration

 • Create Sheets: Generate new Google Sheets with custom configurations

-• Update Data: Modify cell values and ranges in existing sheets
+• Update Data: Modify cell values and ranges with formula support (USER_ENTERED)

-• Delete Sheets: Remove Google Sheets from Google Drive
+• Delete Sheets: Move Google Sheets to trash (recoverable)

 Prerequisites